CartoDB/documentation/app/content/mapbox-gl/overview.md

 });
 ```

-In order to have the best performance, we recommend you to retrieve only the fields you want to use client-side, instead of selecting all the fields (SELECT *).
+In order to have the best performance, we recommend you to retrieve only the fields you want to use client-side, instead of selecting all the fields (`SELECT *`).
 If you select all the fields from the dataset, the vector tiles will be bigger than needed and would take more time to encode, download and decode.

-### Camera and animation

-The example uses the new Free Camera API in Mapbox GL JS v2 and features an initial animation that updates the camera position using linear interpolation between two locations.

 ### All together